Launchvox/UnrealPakGUI/README.md

 #### Compression

-Self-explanatory.
 Check this if you want to compress your pak file.

 #### Encryption

-Self-explanatory.
 Requires a valid <i>Crypto.json</i> file.

 ### Modes